Overcrowded holiday destinations: Europe's 5 largest tourist strongholds - Breaking Latest News

 Dubrovnik is known as the setting from the Game of Thrones series. picture alliance / Zoonar | Dalibor Brlek

 According to the holiday home portal, Dubrovnik in Croatia is the most crowded travel destination in Europe with 36 tourists per inhabitant.
 The city with the striking orange roofs is known as a backdrop from the series “Game of Thrones”.
-Peak travel season is in July and August – if you prefer something a little quieter, a visit in early May or mid-September to mid-October is recommended.
+Peak travel season is July and August, so if you prefer something a little quieter, we recommend a visit in early May or mid-September to mid-October.

 2. Venice, Italy: 21.3 tourists per inhabitant